ucdavisdatalab/Intro-to-Desktop-GIS-with-QGIS/README.md

 # Learning Objectives
 By the end of this workshop, you will be able to:

-Define GIS and geospatial concepts and terminology.
-Know the difference between vector and raster data types Properly connect and add data to a QGIS project
+Define GIS and geospatial concepts and terminology Know the difference between vector and raster data types Properly connect and add data to a QGIS project
 Know where to find the attributes of your data in QGIS